View all newsletters

 The Emerald Isle set by The Craft Irish Whiskey Co. / ©Craft Irish Whiskey Co.

 Inspired by the seven wonders of Ireland, only seven of the ultra-exclusive seven-piece sets exist, making it highly covetable.
-But let’s not forget the whiskey itself.
-The set contains not one, but two bottles of Craft Irish Whiskey Co.’s Emerald Isle.
+But don’t forget the whiskey itself.
+The set contains not one but two bottles of Craft Irish Whiskey Co.’s Emerald Isle.
 The rare 30-year-old whiskey is the oldest triple-distilled Irish single malt in existence.
-Following the record-smashing initial launch, four more of the sought-after sets were released around the following year, with just two remaining.
+Following the record-smashing initial launch, four more of the sought-after sets were released around the following year, with just one unsold.

 Macallan 60 year old - most expensive whisky ever sold at auction